-What does First CPU Idle measure
+What First CPU Idle measures

 - The page responds, on average, to most user input in a reasonable amount of time.